Edwin Díaz: International career

 Díaz played as a relief pitcher, more specifically as a closer for the Puerto Rican national team in the 2017 World Baseball Classic (WBC) where he won a silver medal.
-He had 2 saves at the tournament: one against Dominican Republic and another against United States, both in the second round.
+He had 2 saves at the tournament: one against the Dominican Republic and another against the United States, both in the second round.
 In the semifinal game against the Netherlands, he won the game as Puerto Rico scored in the bottom of the 11th inning for a 4–3 win.

 During the 2023 WBC, Díaz pitched the seventh inning of an ongoing perfect game versus Israel, which ended by a 10–0 score on a walk-off hit in the bottom of the eighth inning that invoked the tournament's mercy rule.
 However, it did not qualify as an official perfect game per the Elias Sports Bureau, due to lasting fewer than nine innings.
 Díaz also closed the final pool play game against the Dominican Republic, sending Puerto Rico to the quarterfinals.
 However, immediately after the game, he suffered an injury to his right knee during the celebration that ended his participation in the tournament.
 Puerto Rico would be eliminated in their following game against Mexico.
 For the tournament, Díaz pitched to a perfect 0.00 ERA with four strikeouts over two innings of work.

 Pitching style

-Díaz throws three pitches.
-His most common pitch is a hard four-seam fastball that has averaged 97.7 mph in his first three seasons in MLB.
-His other pitches are a slider at an average 89.4 mph and a changeup at an average of 91.7 mph.
+With a sidearm delivery, Díaz throws three pitches.
+His most common pitch is a hard four-seam fastball (55% usage) that has averaged 97.7 mph in his first eight seasons in MLB.
+His other pitches are a slider (40%) at an average 89.4 mph and a changeup (5%) at an average of 91.7 mph.

-Díaz has been a strikeout pitcher in his MLB career, compiling an average of 14.4 strikeouts per nine innings pitched through the 2021 season.
+Díaz has been a strikeout pitcher in his MLB career, compiling an average of 14.7 strikeouts per nine innings pitched through the 2024 season.

 Díaz is known for his entrance music being "Narco" by Blasterjaxx and Timmy Trumpet.

 Personal life

 In the offseason, Díaz spends time in his native Daguao in the Naguabo Municipality in Puerto Rico, where most of his family lives.
 Díaz has organized baseball clinics for the children in his hometown as part of his Edwin Díaz Baseball Academy.
 Robinson Canó and Martín Maldonado have attended these clinics.

+Díaz's nickname, "Sugar", was given to him by teammates in school who believed he resembled the fictional star pitcher Miguel "Sugar" Santos in the 2008 film, Sugar.

-Díaz's brother, Alexis Díaz, is a professional baseball player who currently pitches for the Cincinnati Reds.
+Díaz's younger brother, Alexis Díaz, is a professional baseball player who is currently a free agent.
 Alexis' first save, on May 17, 2022, made them the third set of brothers to both earn a save on one day.